tridactyl/tridactyl/readme.md

 -   Why doesn't Tridactyl respect my search engine settings?

-    It's a webextension limitation.
-Firefox doesn't allow reading user preferences.
+    It used to be a webextension limitation but it's not anymore.
+There are plans to fix this, see [#792](https://github.com/tridactyl/tridactyl/issues/792).

--   Why doesn't Tridactyl work/why does it break the websites I'm trying to use?
+-   Why doesn't Tridactyl work/why does it break the websites I'm trying to use? or 'Help!
+A website I use is totally blank when I try to use it with Tridactyl enabled!' or 'Why doesn't Tridactyl work on some pages?'

     Please visit our [troubleshooting guide](https://github.com/tridactyl/tridactyl/blob/master/doc/troubleshooting.md).